While paper-based PLCs are useful, electronic PLCs bring a new dimension to the teaching table in a couple of ways:

 As we’ve suggested, a further use for PLCs is their ability to provide teachers with feedback about how both individual students and, equally importantly, the class as a whole is coping with different types of content.

 An easy way to formalise this understanding is to use a simple spreadsheet to give a visual, tightly-focused, overview of where your students have good / partial / no understanding of specific areas of the course.
-In this example spreadsheet I’ve re-used plc_spreadthe traffic-light / RAG system to identify these different levels of understanding:
+In this example spreadsheet I’ve re-used the traffic-light / RAG system to identify these different levels of understanding:

 Secure